6Bolt/Hook-Of-The-Reaper/README.md

 Click on the 'File' and then click on 'Player Assignment'.
 This will bring up a new child window.
 Then assign 'Player 1' with a light gun.
 If you have multiple light guns, then it would be good to assign 'Player 2'.
 Then you can play 2 player games.
 If you want to play 4 player games, then players 1-4, need to be assigned.
 You can still play 4 player game, with only 2 light guns or 1 light gun assigned.
 Also, can play 2 player game, with only 'Player 1' assigned.
 When done assigning, then click 'Assign+Close' button at the bottom.

 If you have assigned a light gun to 'Player 2' and not have it plugged in, and start a 2 player game, a warning pop-up will happen.
 Tellling the user that it cannot connect to the light gun.
-This pop-up warning only happens once.
+This pop-up warning only happens once, for each light gun assigned and not plugged in.

 #### For people using OpenFire light guns, I strongly suggest using Vidal's OpenFire settings.
 I have tried it out, and known others have too, and we all agree that it makes recoil a lot better on the OpenFire light gun with Hook of the Reaper.
 Link to settings is below.